1:1 Mentorship + Placement Support

 What you get

-DSA + System Design + interview practice + job-hunt playbook (dev optional)
+DSA + System Design + interview practice + job-hunt playbook.
+Development/projects are optional.

 Unlock condition